Unboxed-Software/solana-course/content/pda.md

     }
 ```

-### 4. Update to `processor.rs`

-Recall that `processor.rs` defines the logic for how we process each instruction within our program.
-To enable commenting, we’ll update the `add_movie_review` function and then implement the `add_comment` function.
+Lastly, let's update the `process_instruction` function in `processor.rs` to use the new instruction variant we've created.

-First, let’s bring into scope the new structs from `state.rs`.
+We'll start by bringing into scope the new structs from `state.rs`.

 ```rust
 use crate::state::{MovieAccountState, MovieCommentCounter, MovieComment};
 ```

-Next, in `process_instruction` let’s match our deserialized `AddComment` instruction data to the `add_comment` function we’ll be implementing shortly.
+Then in `process_instruction` let’s match our deserialized `AddComment` instruction data to the `add_comment` function we’ll be implementing shortly.

 ```rust
 pub fn process_instruction(